NickProdromou/JS1_Slackbot/README.md

 Once I started writing the program, I did a lot of testing inside slack, working with responses sent from the bot.
 This lead me to type the same string over and over ****photoshop ^mac !zoom tool*** which was very tedious.
 I worked out that since I was working with simple strings, I could automate my testing by using console.log statement...
 This lead me to A LOT of console.log statements with strings like ("line 54, the variable query contains" + query) just to keep track of where I was.
 Line by line, I followed the code in my sorting and querying algorithms for 2 days just to work out that what was being returned from interaction with the bot was very different to what I was testing in my console.log statements.
 So I combined the strategies, taking the strings given to the bot and line-by-line working out what was happening to my data.

-Once I worked out the querying functions, and the object iteration, I started writing the helper functions (set the platform, list the available platforms, help dialogue etc etc etc)... which were a cakewalk compared to the querying.
+Once I worked out the querying functions, and the object iteration, I started writing the helper functions (set the platform, list the available platforms, help dialogue etc)... which were a cakewalk compared to the querying.

 Installation instructions